metanav/surface_crack_detection/README.md

 ```

 ## Application Workflow Diagram
-The application uses multithreading to use all available 4-cores on the Raspberry Pi 4 compute Module to achieve low latency and better FPS.
+The application implements multithreading to use all available 4-cores on the Raspberry Pi 4 Compute Module to achieve low latency and better FPS.

 ![Workflow Diagram](images/workflow.png)